 Witloof, also called chicory or endive, is related.
 This vegetable is grown in the dark to produce pale, tender leaves.

-Sow endive seeds directly where they are to grow.
+Starting: Sow endive seeds directly where they are to grow.
 The seedlings appear in one to three weeks.
 Thin to space the plants 20 to 30 cm apart.

-Soil: Freely draining compost or rich loam.
+Soil: Freely draining compost or rich loam is best.

-Climate: The endive plant is a winter vegetable in hotter climates, but grow in spring and autumn where it's cooler.
+Climate: The endive plant is a winter vegetable in hotter climates, but grow it in spring and autumn where it's cooler.
 The curly variety tolerates heat better than other types of endive.
-Protect from frost.
+Protect it from frost.